Dave Garrett: Early life and education

 Garrett was raised in Henryetta, Oklahoma, where he attended Henryetta High School.
 He began his broadcasting career in 1975 at the age of 15 at KHEN-AM 1590/FM 99.5 and broadcast play-by-play for Henryetta High School in 1976 and 1977 seasons.
-He attended Oklahoma State University 1978-1983.
+He attended Oklahoma State University from 1978 to 1983.

 Early career

-After Oklahoma State, Garrett was a broadcaster for KSPI from 1978–1986.
+After Oklahoma State, Garrett was a broadcaster for KSPI from 1978 to 1986.
 He was a fill in play-by-play broadcaster of Oklahoma State Cowboys football games in 1985 for Bob Barry Sr. (while Barry recovered from heart bypass) and also did spot play-by-play for OSU basketball.

-From 1986-87 was sports director at WKY in Oklahoma City, and 1987–1992 was sports talk host on KTOK in Oklahoma City and worked OU football games on the Oklahoma News Network.
+From 1986 to 1987, he was the sports director at WKY in Oklahoma City, and from 1987 to 1992 was a sports talk host on KTOK in Oklahoma City and worked OU football games on the Oklahoma News Network.

 NFL Broadcasting

 New Orleans Saints

-Garrett became the radio play by play announcer of the New Orleans Saints in 1992.
+Garrett became the radio play by play announcer for the New Orleans Saints in 1992.
 He shared the broadcast booth with Archie Manning and Jim Henderson.
 He also became the sports director of WQUE.
 Midway through the 1993 season, Garrett was relieved of his broadcasting duties after he reportedly overslept and missed a portion of a pregame show prior to a game against the Green Bay Packers.
-Henderson, the Saints' play-by-play announcer from 1985-89, returned to that role and remained there through the 2017 season.
+Henderson, the Saints' play-by-play announcer from 1985 to 1989, returned to that role and remained there through the 2017 season.

 Dallas Cowboys

-Prior to the 1995 season Dallas Cowboys radio play-by-play broadcaster Brad Sham left to become the announcer for the Texas Rangers.
+Prior to the 1995 season, Dallas Cowboys radio play-by-play broadcaster Brad Sham left to become the announcer for the Texas Rangers.
 Garrett was hired to replace Sham.

-While with the Cowboys Garrett shared the booth with Dale Hansen, and broadcast the Cowboys victory in Super Bowl XXX.
+While with the Cowboys, Garrett shared the booth with Dale Hansen, and broadcast the Cowboys victory in Super Bowl XXX.
 He remained in the booth for three seasons until Sham returned to the Cowboys prior to the 1998 season.